mbhulin/OrientTutorial/develop_the_schema_for_objects.md

 factory.close();
 ```

 Now you can execute your program.
-Afterwords you can control the created shema using Studio or Console.
+Afterwords you can control the created schema using Studio or Console.